ACLU of Georgia Addresses Police Brutality in Henry County Town Hall

 “The firing of the officer was the right first step to take, but beyond that how do we know that these types of incidences and violent arrests won’t continue to happen targeting African Americans, young black men?”
 Ellis said.

 As dozens of Henry County residents filed into the town hall and panel Thursday night at Mt.
-Olive Baptist Church in Stockbridge, attention quickly turned to the leaders who were noticeably absent: Police Chief Mark Amerman and all county commissioners.
+Olive Baptist Church in Stockbridge, attention quickly turned to the leaders who were noticably absent: Police Chief Mark Amerman and all county commissioners.

 “Henry County and a lot of counties are late having this discussion,” said panelist Gerald Gigs, an attorney representing Desmond Marrow.
 “This discussion started with Trayvon Martin.
 This discussion started with Michael Brown.
 This conversation should have started with Philando Castile, Alton Sterling…The fact that there is not one county commissioner here tonight is a problem,” Griggs added.